 The Residential Segment of our portfolio consists of more than one million electric and approximately 425,000 natural gas customers who reflect a diverse population with a variety of lifestyles.
 The residential portfolio offers a comprehensive set of programs, including prescriptive rebates for heating and cooling equipment, whole house solutions for new and existing homes, and educational offerings such as energy audits.
-The Residential Segment also contains Saver's Switch®, a long-standing load management program available to residential customers with central air conditioning and electric water heaters.
-Our Minnesota residential customers provide approximately 351 MW of load relief to the NSP System through our Saver's Switch program.
+The Residential Segment also contains Saver's Switch®, a long-standing load management offering available to residential customers with central air conditioning and electric water heaters.
+Our Minnesota residential customers provide approximately 339 MW of load relief to the NSP System through our Saver's Switch program.

-The residential programs offered in 2018 included:
+The residential programs offered in 2019 were the same as 2018 and included:

-- Efficient New Home Construction

-- Energy Efficient Showerheads
+- Efficient New Home Construction - Energy Efficient Showerheads

 - Energy Feedback

 - Home Energy Squad

 - Home Lighting

 - Insulation Rebate

 - Refrigerator Recycling

 - Residential Cooling

 - Residential Heating (Heating Systems Rebate)

 - School Education Kits

 - Water Heater Rebate

 - Whole Home Efficiency

 - Residential Saver's Switch

 - Consumer Education

 - Home Energy Audit

 - Residential Lamp Recycling